Aalto-Electric-Drives/motulator/docs/_sources/model/mechanics.rst

     \tau_{\mathrm{L},\omega} = k\omega_\mathrm{M}^2\mathrm{sign}(\omega_\mathrm{M})
     :label: quadratic_load

 which appears, e.g., in pumps and fans as well as in vehicles moving at higher speeds due to air resistance.
-The model of stiff mechanics is provided in the class :class:`motulator.model.Mechanics`.
+The model of stiff mechanics is provided in the class :class:`motulator.drive.model.Mechanics`.

 .. figure:: figs/mech_block.svg
    :width: 100%